BNSC1/android-notes/README.md

 Profiler: enables tracking CPU, memory and energy usage with events shown in a timeline

+Thread dump can be used to identify deadlocks

+Heap dump can be used to identify memory issues

 # Development

 CI: build->test->merge CD: automatically deployment